rust-lang-ua/learn_rust_together/Readme.md

 ![Rust](./doc/image/Logo2.jpg)

-Collection of lists of links on useful resources to learn Rust with us.
+Collection of lists of links on useful resources to learn Rust together.

 ## Content